System Design Space

 Types and contracts are scale-critical

-Migrations should be designed as a program
+Migrations should be designed as programs

 How to apply Angular ideas today